2020–21 North American winter: February 10–12 and 11–14 ice storms

 On February 10, an ice storm began impacting states in the Ohio Valley region as well as the Upland South.
 In Louisville, road crews and utility workers began preparing for a major ice storm on February 8.
 The City of Louisville Department of Public Works began preparing for a mass pre-treatment of the roads in the area, getting thousands of tons of salt and brine ready.
 Over 200 snow and ice removal vehicles were prepared to be treating the roads during the storm.
 Utility workers began preparing to work for many hours fixing the power due to outages from snow and ice.
 Two people were killed in car accidents in Kentucky.
-On February 10, Delta Airlines flight 2231 slid off a taxiway prior to takeoff due to ice accumulations at Pittsburgh International Airport, although there were no casualties.
+On February 10, Delta Air Lines flight 2231 slid off a taxiway prior to takeoff due to ice accumulations at Pittsburgh International Airport, although there were no casualties.
 On the early morning of February 11, 2021, due to the frigid weather, Interstate 35W in Fort Worth, Texas was icy, which was unusual for the area.
 As a result, at 6:30 AM CST the first collision occurred when a vehicle skidded off the road, which led to several vehicles, including semi-trucks, to pile up on the freeway.
 Ultimately, 133 cars piled in the incident which left motorists trapped in their vehicles.
 Six people died and sixty-five people were transported to a local hospital.
 The National Transportation Safety Board performed a safety investigation of the crash, and released a report on January 18, 2023.
 The storm is estimated to have caused over $75 million (2021 USD) in damages.

 From February 11–12, the next storm brought light to moderate snow to the Rocky Mountains.
 Then, energy from that storm later caused a significant icing event in the Mid-Atlantic and Appalachians.
 From Kentucky to North Carolina, 480,000 customers were left without power.
 Additionally, downed trees and powerlines caused significant disruption in Virginia, where a winter weather state of emergency was placed into effect.
 The first ever ice storm warning was issued for the Greater Richmond Region as well.
 The 6.1 in of snowfall in Portland, Oregon on February 12 ties the airport monthly record of 6.1 in set Feb 19, 1993.
 The event proved to be historic for the Portland metropolitan area in the month of February.
 Some areas in Oregon saw up to 1.5 in of ice accretion.